What is Gambling Debt? - Help and Advice

 Take The First Step Towards A Debt Free Life Today!

 Gambling can be a vicious circle.
-As the addiction takes hold, more money is borrowed to cover the debt.
+As the addiction takes hold, more money is borrowed to cover the debts.
 The anxiety related to keeping on top of the debt then triggers more gambling.
-The good news is that, once you have your gambling under control, you could have the debts written off.
-Debt solutions can
+The good news is that, once you have your gambling under control, we can tell you how to get out of gambling